LMS Stanier Class 5 4-6-0 5212

 LMS Stanier Class 5 4-6-0 No. 45212 is a preserved British steam locomotive.
 It was built by Armstrong Whitworth at Newcastle upon Tyne in 1935.

 Service history

 It is a LMS Stanier Class 5 4-6-0 locomotive, originally numbered 5212 by the LMS, it had 40000 added to its number under British Railways after nationalisation in 1948.
 45212 was one of the last locomotives to be withdrawn from service, surviving until 1968, the last year of steam on British Railways.
+On 4 August 1968, it hauled the last regular steam powered service on British Railways.